Our First Cruise From Barcelona

 +34933020366

-The Hotel Roma Reial is located in the Plaza Real in the Gothic Quarter of the city (on the right side of La Rambla if you are looking at Plaza Catalunya).
+The Hotel Roma Reial is situated in the Gothic Quarter of Barcelona, precisely in the Plaza Real, on the right side of La Rambla when facing Plaza Catalunya.

-The rooms and facilities are in perfect harmony with the architectural style of the Plaza Reial, preserving the dining room in the basement with the original stone arches.
-You feel like you are in a donjon, the ceiling is really low.
+This area is famous for its narrow streets and old buildings, and it is the oldest part of the city.
+The hotel’s rooms and facilities blend perfectly with the architectural style of the Plaza Reial, preserving the dining room in the basement with the original stone arches and low ceiling and feels like you are in a donjon.

-The hotel offers breakfast with the rooms and free Wi-Fi.
+The hotel provides breakfast with the rooms and free Wi-Fi

 *The advantages of the cruise are the cost is almost all-inclusive, and the price of a cruise does cover accommodation, meals, and a wide variety of entertainment.
 Shore trips and other services are not included in the initial price.

 * Also, they offer excursions, I find it too expensive and you can see only one place during that day.
-We choose to walk or take the “hop-on, hop-off” red buses that way we can see a lot more sites and way cheaper.
+We choose to walk or take the “hop-on, hop-off” red buses.
+That way we can see a lot more sites and it’s way cheaper.

 2 Responses